johnwils/meteor-react-material-template/README.md

 The 'api' folder contains 1 folder per collection (all methods and publications for each endpoint are exclusive to each folder).
 This makes it easy to maintain each collection endpoint.
 All collections use `aldeed:collection2` to enable schema validation on inserts.
 Both collections and methods use `simpl-schema` to validate parameters.

 #### Methods
 Methods use MDG's [mdg:validated-method](https://atmospherejs.com/mdg/validated-method).
-The benefits of validated methods over regular methods are listed here: [https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod](https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod)
+The benefits of validated methods over regular Meteor methods are listed here: [https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod](https://atmospherejs.com/mdg/validated-method#benefits-of-validatedmethod)

 ##### Validated Method Mixins:

-The following mixins are used with methods:
+The following mixins are used:

 - [didericis:callpromise-mixin](https://atmospherejs.com/didericis/callpromise-mixin) is used to return a promise to the client instead of a callback.
 Async/await code is used on the client for handling methods.